Eva Alordiah: 2014–present: 1960, Eva, and Because You Been Waiting

-Eva started working on her debut studio album, 1960, as early as 2012.
-The album was produced by Tintin and Gray Jon'z.
-On 24 January 2014, Eva released the Gray Jon'z-produced track "Deaf" as the album's lead single.
-It premiered three months after the premiere of the "Lights Out" video.
-The music video for "Deaf" was shot and directed by Patrick Elis.
-The song has been remixed by rapper Boogey.
-Eva organised a rap competition exclusively for girls to promote the song.
-Eva stated in an interview that she loves creating visual content, and has successfully co-directed all of her music videos to date.
+In 2012, Eva started working on her debut studio album 1960, which was produced by Tintin and Gray Jon'z.
+On 24 January 2014, she released the album's lead single "Deaf", which was produced by Gray Jon'z.
+The song was remixed by rapper Boogey and premiered three months after the release of the "Lights Out" video.
+The music video for "Deaf" was filmed by Patrick Elis.
+Eva promoted the song by organizing a rap competition exclusively for girls.
+She said she loves creating visual content and has successfully co-directed all of her music videos to date.

-Eva was featured in the Lagos edition of BBC Radio 1xtra's Live Lounge alongside M.I, 2face Idibia, Wizkid and Iyanya.
+Eva was featured in the Lagos edition of BBC Radio 1xtra's Live Lounge, alongside M.I, 2face Idibia, Wizkid and Iyanya.
 As part of the feature, artists were asked to freestyle.
 Eva collaborated with Burna Boy, Endia, Yung L, and Sarkodie on an unreleased song that was initially intended to be the theme song for the third season of Shuga.
-Instead of using the Chopstix-produced song, MTV Base chose the Del B-produced track "Sweet Like Shuga", which features vocals from Flavour N'abania, Sound Sultan, Chidinma, Kcee and Professor.
-On 11 March 2014, Eva released her version of the unreleased theme song titled "Shuga".
+Instead of using the Chopstix-produced song, MTV Base chose the Del B-produced track "Sweet Like Shuga", which features vocals by Flavour N'abania, Sound Sultan, Chidinma, Kcee and Professor.
+Eva debuted her rendition of the unreleased theme song, "Shuga", on 11 March 2014.

-On 31 August 2014, Thisday newspaper reported that Eva became an ambassador of Guinness Nigeria's Made of Black campaign alongside Olamide and Phyno.
+On 31 August 2014, newspaper Thisday reported that Eva joined Olamide and Phyno as ambassadors for Guinness Nigeria's Made of Black campaign.
 Eva performed at the campaign's launch and was featured in its television commercial.
 On 25 September 2014, "War Coming" was released as the second single from 1960.
-The song was produced by Tintin and features guest vocals by Sir Dauda.
+The song was produced by Tintin, who is now known as Focus Ramon, and features guest vocals by Sir Dauda.

 On 6 November 2014, Eva announced the album's title and said it would be released in January 2015.
-The album features guest collaborations with Darey Art Alade, Femi Kuti, Yemi Alade, Olamide, Sarkodie and Sir Dauda.
-Eva released her eponymous second EP for free digital download on 20 November 2014.
+1960 features guest collaborations with Darey Art Alade, Femi Kuti, Yemi Alade, Olamide, Sarkodie and Sir Dauda.
+On 20 November 2014, Eva released her eponymous second extended play, Eva, for free digital download.
 On 6 March 2015, she premiered the Mex-directed music video for "War Coming".

-Eva's debut mixtape, titled Because You Been Waiting, was released on 1 March 2016.
-Comprising five tracks, one of the mixtape's songs samples DMX's 2000 single "What These Bitches Want".
-In January 2020, after a hiatus from music, Eva released the Jesse Alordiah-produced single "Friend or Foe".
-She co-directed the song's music video with Ibukun Williams.
+Eva's debut mixtape, Because You Been Waiting, was released on 1 March 2016.
+It comprises five tracks and contains a sample of DMX's 2000 single "What These Bitches Want".
+In January 2020, after a hiatus from music, Eva released the Jesse Alordiah-produced single "Friend or Foe" and co-directed the song's music video with Ibukun Williams.